sgmurphy/wordpress-plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.13.65 [13 July 2024] =
+* [Bugfix] Social Login wasn't working on a multilingual site that had different versions as the language codes appended to the URL of the home page
+* [Improvement] Updated the Facebook SDK being used throughout the plugin to the latest version 20.0
+* [Improvement] Minor improvements

 = 7.13.64 [2 March 2024] =
 * [New] Added Line in the Follow Icons widget and shortcode
 * [New] Added Mastodon in the Follow Icons widget and shortcode